contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/01_get-started/05_free-trial.md

-Restlet allows you to try Restlet Studio, Restlet Client and APISpark for 14 days for free!
+Restlet allows you to try Restlet Studio, Restlet Client and Restlet Cloud for 14 days for free!

 You will be assigned a Team Plan.

-From APISpark, you will access the following features:
+From Cloud, you will access the following features:

 - Cloud hosting of API
 - Authentication & authorization
-- Documentation & SDKs
+- Code generation
 - API analytics
 - Custom domains
 - Premium support